marionumza/visionstationery/vision_sale/README.rst

 ----------------------

 * Products can have a min and max sell price
-* If quoted price is within the range, anybody can approve the quotation
+* If quoted price is outside the range, the quotation cannot be saved